 It has no line of symmetry.

-A scalene triangle can be an acute scalene triangle, an obtuse scalene triangle or right scalene triangle.
+A scalene triangle can be an acute scalene triangle, an obtuse scalene triangle or a right scalene triangle.

 The area of a scalene triangle can be calculated by using Heron’s formula if all the sides are given.